 Jack in the Green Story

-A traditional May Day character symbolising winter, Jack, is at the heart of the festivities and leads the procession through the narrow streets.
-The custom originally started as part of English May Day celebrations with townsfolk creating Jack’s garland of flowers and leaves which gradually became more elaborate until ultimately he was covered from head to foot in foliage and became known as Jack in the Green.
-The custom died out in the early 1900s, the bawdy displays frowned upon and Jack replaced with the demure Queen of the May.
+A traditional May Day character symbolising winter, Jack, is at the heart of the green man festivities and leads the procession through the narrow lanes of Hastings Old Town.
+The custom originally started as part of English May Day celebrations with townsfolk creating Jack’s garland of flowers and leaves.
+The garland gradually became more and more elaborate until ultimately he was covered from head to foot in foliage.
+Green Jack then became known as Jack in the Green.
+The custom died out in the early 1900s.
+The bawdy displays were frowned upon and Jack replaced with the demure Queen of the May.
 Some believe Jack goes back further and has more pagan connections.

 Sussex Morris Sides